President and Commissioner

-In her fourteen-year career, Kendall Hanley has officiated games at the local, district, national, professional, and international level.
+Kendall's career began in 2007 during which she has officiated games at the local, district, national, professional, and international level.
 Her national experience spans NCAA DI and DIII (WCHA.
 MIAC, WIAC), Junior leagues (USHL, NAHL, NA3HL) and men's and women's professional hockey leagues (AHL, CWHL, PHF, PWHPA).
 On the international side, Hanley has officiated numerous tournaments around the world for the International Ice Hockey Federation (IIHF), including the 2019 U18 Women's World Championship in Slovakia (Bronze Medal Game), the 2021 Women's World Championship in Canada (Bronze Medal Game), and most recently the Women's Ice Hockey tournament at the 2022 Winter Olympic Games in Beijing, China where she was selected to work the Gold Medal Game.

 A Raleigh, North Carolina native, Hanley found her passion for officiating after completing her four-year NCAA playing career for the Elmira College Soaring Eagles and Oswego State Lakers.
 She currently resides in Minnesota.